microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Microsoft.Graph.Bookings.md

 Update the navigation property tasks in solutions

 ### [Update-MgBusinessScenarioPlannerTaskConfiguration](Update-MgBusinessScenarioPlannerTaskConfiguration.md)
-Update the navigation property taskConfiguration in solutions
+Update the properties of a plannerTaskConfiguration object.